 1. Who is eligible for summer Pell Grant?

-• Continuing and returning IVC students in Good academic standing with remaining Pell Grant eligibility
+• Continuing and returning IVC students in good academic standing.

 2. What types of financial aid are available in the summer?